vanheeringen-lab/gimmemotifs/docs/faq.rst

 I have upgraded GimmeMotifs and now it doesn't find my genome
 -------------------------------------------------------------

-The genome index in GimmeMotifs has changed, see upgrade_genome_.
+The genome index in GimmeMotifs has changed, see upgradegenome_.

 I cannot run gimme index anymore
 --------------------------------

-The genome index in GimmeMotifs has changed, see upgrade_genome_.
+The genome index in GimmeMotifs has changed, see upgradegenome_.

 I get 'RuntimeError: Invalid DISPLAY variable'